Alternatives to Lawyers

 The primary advantage that online services have over traditional lawyer is that they are cheaper – way cheaper.
-In some scenarios you can create a basic will for $69.00.
+In some scenarios you can create a basic will for less than $100.
 Attorneys generally cannot compete with that price.
 Does this mean that you will be handed a will that is as good as any will prepared by a competent estate planning attorney?
 No. Remember: you generally get what you pay for.
 I cannot tell you how many times I have had to correct online will forms that clients brought to me.
 It's not that the actual wording of the will is bad.
 The real reason is that these online forms aren't humans.
 They don't ask you pertinent questions that can substantially impact your estate plan and they don't help you execute them correctly.

 If You Need a Document Immediately

 Another advantage of online legal services is that they can immediately provide you with basic contracts, wills, and other such forms.
 If you are in a pinch and need a form quickly, these documents can suffice.
 For example, if you are headed out of the country on a trip and want a basic will in place, an online form might be a decent option.
 Or let's say you need to hire a landscaper for your house and want a basic contract.
 A contract from one of these companies could suffice.

 Disadvantages of Online Legal Services